 Green Shutters is an image I captured while wandering with my wife in the Faubourg Marigny neighborhood of New Orleans in July 2017.

-The building itself is on Decatur Street near the with Frenchman Street.
+The building itself is on Decatur street near the intersection with Frenchman street.

 We had started our meanderings in the French Quarter and the French Market.
 Our destination was the St. Roch Market for lunch.